 We believe in the same organization that existed in the Primitive Church, namely, apostles, prophets, pastors, teachers, evangelists, and so forth. -Sixth Article of Faith

-The Fellowship is a nondenominational form of the Latter Day Saint movement, or Mormonism.
-The family is the first layer.
-Because all that are called may hold the keys of the priesthood, the father and/or mother may be the spiritual leader in the home.
+The Fellowship of Christ is a nondenominational Latter Day Saint movement.
+The Church is not a building, a denomination, or an organization; it is a people who love Jesus Christ and one another.
+Every family is the first layer of Christian Fellowship.
+Because all that are called may hold the keys of the priesthood, the father and/or mother may be the spiritual leader(s) in the home.
 This is for them to workout through prayer and revelation.
 The same is true for same-sex couples.
-And, in polygamous or polyandrous relationship, it is recommended the decision be put to a vote.
+And, in polygamous relationships, it is recommended the decision be put to a vote.

 Multiple friends and/or families that worship together as a small congregation is called a Synagogue.
 Synagogue literally means “bring together,” and was used in Biblical times to small groups of people meeting together in homes.
 We recommend those in the Synagogue prayerfully find a Pastor (a lone Bishop) to lead them.
 A larger Congregation would want to meet in a temple; a building bought by the local Congregation and dedicated to worshiping the Lord.
 We recommend a Congregation not exceed one hundred fifty adult seekers and disciples (Mosiah 9:51 RAV, 18:18 OPV).

 We recommend Congregations be led by members of the High Priesthood, known as a Bishopric: a High Priest, a High Priestess, and a First Deacon.
 These three should act as one, are called of the Lord, as sustained by the congregation.
 They may be supported by one male and one female first elder and one male and one female first deacon.